jupyterhub/jupyterhub/docs/source/reference/server-api.md

 4. [Communicate with servers](communicating)
 5. [Stop servers](stopping)

-In the end, we also provide sample Python code that can be used to implement these steps.
+At the end, we also provide sample Python code that can be used to implement these steps.

 (checking)=